Emmy Wasirwa: Career

 that focuses on the distribution of liquefied petroleum gas (LPG), in Uganda's urban and rural areas, weaning clients off of the dependence on charcoal and firewood.
 As of January 2018, Wana Energy is he only Ugandan-owned gas supplier out of the 13 in the market.
 Emmy Wasira's efforts to promote LPG in Uganda has helped the industry to establish policy, safety standards, regulatory framework.

 Other considerations

-Emmy Wasirwa is the chairperson of Uganda Liquefied Petroleum Gas Association, an industry lobbying and business group.
+Emmy Wasirwa is the chairperson of the Uganda Liquefied Petroleum Gas Association, an industry lobbying and business group.